Jaws: The Revenge

+Jaws: The Revenge was the lowest-grossing film of the franchise, with $51.9 million total gross on a $23 million budget, barely breaking even.
+It was universally lambasted by critics and audiences alike, who felt that the franchise had run its course, and some called it one of the worst films of all time.

 Plot

 On Amity Island, Martin Brody, famous for his deeds as the police chief, has died from a heart attack.
 Martin's widow, Ellen, still lives in Amity, close to her younger son, Sean, and his fiancée, Tiffany.
-Sean works as a police deputy, and when he is dispatched to clear a log from a buoy a few days before Christmas, a great white shark appears and tears off his arm.
-He screams for help, but the singing on land drowns out his cries.
-The shark sinks his boat and drags him underwater to his death.
+Sean works as a police deputy, and when he is dispatched to clear a log from a buoy a few days before Christmas, a great white shark appears and kills him.

 Martin's older son, Michael, his wife, Carla, and their five-year-old daughter, Thea, come to Amity for the funeral.
 Michael works in the Bahamas as a marine biologist, and on his arrival, Ellen demands he stop his work.
 Having just received his first grant, Michael refuses.
 Thea convinces Ellen to return to the Bahamas with them.

-The pilot of their small plane, Hoagie, takes an interest in Ellen when he flies them back.
-Ellen, wanting to take her mind off her recent losses and finding herself attracted, begins spending time with him.
-Michael introduces his mother to his colleague Jake and his wife Louisa, and they spend Christmas and New Year's together.
+The pilot of their small plane, Hoagie Newcombe, takes an interest in Ellen.
+Ellen begins spending time with him.
+Michael introduces his mother to his colleague Jake McCay and his wife Louisa, and they spend Christmas and New Year's together.

-A few days later, Michael, Jake, and their crew encounter the shark, which followed the family from Amity.
+A few days later, Michael, Jake and their crew encounter the shark, which followed the family from Amity.
 Jake is eager to research it because great white sharks have never been seen in the Bahamas due to the warm water.
 Michael asks him not to mention the shark to his family.
-During the day, Ellen can keep her mind off the shark, but at night she has nightmares of being attacked by it.
-She is also able to feel when the shark is about to attack one of her loved ones.
+Ellen has nightmares of being attacked by the shark.
+She is able to sense when the shark is about to attack.

 Jake decides to attach a device to the shark that can track it through its heartbeat.
 Using chum to attract it, Jake stabs the device's tracking pole into the shark's side.
 The next day, the shark ambushes and chases Michael through a sunken ship, and he narrowly escapes.